Emmanuel Boateng (footballer, born 1997): Elfsborg

 Emmanuel arrived in Borås 11 September 2021 and will be playing for the Swedish club located in the south west of Sweden, IF Elfsborg.
 IF Elfsborg is a club that missed Europa Conference League 2021 after a 3 goal-loss against the Dutch side Feyenoord in the play-off.

 Konyaspor

 On 16 January 2024, Boateng signed a two-and-a-half-year contract with Konyaspor in Turkey.

+HJK Helsinki

+On 27 February 2026, HJK Helsinki announced the signing of Boateng on a contract until the 2026 season, which also includes an option for the 2027 season.
+On 18 March 2026, HJK announced that Boateng's contract had been cancelled after he failed his medical.